SoneraCloud/ansible-role-dhcp-kickstart/README.md

  - Apache HTTP server
   - Python script under cgi-bin for handling reprovisioning logic
   - A provisioning directory for provisioning data
-  - Optionally generates kickstart files for the desired hosts
+  - Optionally generates kickstart or autoyast files for the desired hosts
  - Optionally also populates /etc/hosts

 Prerequisites